-All assignments must be handed in on the due date.
+All assessments must be handed in by 3pm on the day the task is due, unless otherwise specified.
 If not, they will be treated as late and the following penalties will apply:

-- 1) The work will be corrected but no marks will be awarded.
-The students will be given advice on ways to improve but the mark recorded will be zero. - 2) After three (3) days late an assignment not handed in is considered to have not been submitted and receives a N-warning letter.
-If the assignment is not completed the student will receive a N-determination (refer to page 8).
+The work will be reviewed but no marks will be awarded.
+The students will be given advice on ways to improve but the mark recorded will be zero.
+If an assessment is not submitted by the due date, the student will receive a N-warning letter.

 Students should not leave assignments until the last minute.
-No allowance will be made for students whose illness is restricted to the final days before a long term assignment is due.
+No allowance will be made for students whose illness is restricted to the final days before a long-term assignment is due.
 If a student knows in advance that he/she will be absent on the day an assignment is due, the work must be handed in before the due date.